tlswg/tls13-spec/draft-ietf-tls-tls13.md

 one for each potential PSK; if no PSK is selected, it will then need to compute the early secret corresponding to the zero PSK.

-Once all the values which are to be derived from a given secre<t have been computed, that secret SHOULD be erased.
+Once all the values which are to be derived from a given secret have been computed, that secret SHOULD be erased.